Software Training and Resources

 - Select the letter “S” > Choose “Safari Tech Books Online.”

-- Browse through the available online books by clicking on a category at left. [or]
+- Browse through the available online books by clicking on a category on the left, [or]

-- Enter your search terms (e.g., the name of the software program or topic) in the search box at left > Click [Go].
+- Enter your search terms (e.g., the name of the software program or topic) in the search box above and click the "Search" icon (magnifying glass).

 - Adobe (Acrobat, Audition, Creative Suites, GoLive, Illustrator, InDesign, Photoshop, etc.)